Lay & Professional Leadership

 Board Members

-Fred Heyman, Vice Chair
+Fred Heyman, Chair

 Fred is a past recipient of the Harry S. Greenstein Young Leadership Award and the Exemplar of Excellence for Thoughtful and Strategic Leadership Award from Hillel International.
 He is an attorney and partner at Bennett & Heyman.
 P.A, and he and Tammy are the proud parents of sons Adam and Ethan.